npulidom/tbk-oneclick/README.md

 Container service for Transbank OneClick API using MongoDB as database storage.

 - MongoDB v4+ required
-- For security reasons, prevent exposing this API directly at client-side applications.
+- NOTE: For security reasons, prevent exposing this API directly at client-side applications.

 ## Env-vars